 Años viejos (New Year’s Eve Tradition)

-New Year’s Eve, symbolically defeats all the negative experiences of the ending year and welcoming the New Year.
-Monigotes (dolls made out of newspaper and wood shavings) are burnt on this day.
+New Year’s Eve, symbolically defeat all the negative experiences of the endding year and welcoming the New Year.
+Monigotes, dolls made out of newspaper and wood shavings, are burnt on this day.

 If you want to get rid of some negative experiences of the old year, you can just buy an “Año Viejo” doll as well as a mask and burn it at midnight.

-It is no surprise to see streets blocked by men dressed as women, who represent the widow of the ending year, begging for any coin.
-Their interpretation may include dancing and flirting with car drivers.
+It is no surprise to see streets blocked by men dressed as women, which represent it’s the widow of the ending year, begging for any coin, their interpretation may include dancing and flirting with car drivers.